 A: Of course!
 They include, but are not limited to, these:

 - Arcing time: the time between the fuse cutting off the current extinguishing any arc (only an issue for high-voltage fuses or DC, since AC arcs self-extinguish when the current reverses).

 - Breaking capacity: the maximum current the fuse can interrupt; as with any conductor, there is a maximum operating limit.

 - Voltage drop: there is an IR drop across the fuse resistance; if the fuse had zero resistance, there would be no voltage drop and also no I2R power dissipation to result in the heating and melting of the element.

 Q: To what extent are fuses standardized?

-A: Almost every factor related to fuses is standardized, especially when there are personal and safety issues involved.
+A: Almost every factor related to fuses is standardized, especially when personal and safety issues are involved.
 There are CIE, UL, CSA, ANSI, British Standard, and other standards for setting up, running, and characterizing fuse tests under carefully defined circumstances, as well as certifying them.

 There are also standard packages for the many fuses on the market.
 As a result, there is an opportunity for using multiple sources, at least in principle – although second-tier specifications must be checked and assessed.
-Also note that low-voltage, low-current fuses in non-critical applications, such as those which protect a small-signal connector against incorrect attachment, are often not standard but may instead be proprietary components.
+Also, note that low-voltage, low-current fuses in non-critical applications, such as those that protect a small-signal connector against incorrect attachment, are often not standard but may be proprietary components.